 |8.
 Right to withdraw consent||If you have given your consent to anything we do with your personal data, you have the right to withdraw your consent at any time (although if you do so, it does not mean that anything we have done with your personal data with your consent up to that point is unlawful).
 This includes your right to withdraw consent to us using your personal data for direct marketing.|

 For more information on your rights or if you would like to exercise any of your rights, you are welcome to get in touch using the details in the “Contacting Us” section below.

-If you would like to contact us in relation to your rights or if you are unhappy with how we’ve handled your information, you may contact us by sending an email WholesaleDPS@sse.com .
+If you would like to contact us in relation to your rights or if you are unhappy with how we’ve handled your information, you may contact us by sending an email to: firstname.lastname@example.org.

-If you would like to contact our data protection officer, you may do so by contacting them at:
+If you would like to contact our Data Protection Officer, you may do so using the following details: